MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/user-and-shared-mailboxes/cannot-access-hidden-mailbox-in-outlook-after-migration.md

 ---
 title: Cannot access hidden mailbox after migration
-description: Describes an issue in which users cannot access a hidden mailbox in Outlook after a migration to Office 365 hybrid environment.
+description: Describes an issue in which users cannot access a hidden mailbox in Outlook after a migration to Microsoft 365 hybrid environment.
 Provides a resolution.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm